franklyn-05/trackSpend/README.md

 ## TrackSpend

-TrackSpend is an personal finance and budget tracker app that will allow you to:
+TrackSpend is a personal finance and budget tracker app that will allow you to:
 - Connect to your bank account to see real time transaction history
 - Track your spending habits
 - Set budgets for spending, either weekly/bi-weekly/montthly or by a custom user entered time period